Afroza-Sharmin-Urmi/HSC-Bangla-Bot-RAG-based-QA-System/README.md

 ### 6. Are the results relevant?

 Partially.
-The bot correctly answers **fact-based** questions (e.g., names, ages), but struggles with vague or abstract queries.
+The bot correctly answers **fact-based** questions, but struggles with vague or abstract queries.
 Improvements could include:

 - Better chunk overlap
 - Bangla-specific embedding models
 - Named Entity Recognition for Bangla
+- Require time to train the model for better outcome

 ---